• Skip to primary navigation

 Other common injuries sustained while dog walking are elbow or shoulder dislocation due to sudden tugs on the leash from excited dogs who are looking to chase after some squirrels or rabbits.

-This type of injury occurs when there is too much pressure put onto joints by these strong pulls, putting those joints beyond their normal range of motion and causing pain, swelling, and sometimes dislocations.
+This type of injury occurs when too much pressure is applied to joints by these strong pulls, pushing those joints beyond their normal range of motion and causing pain, swelling, and sometimes dislocations.

 Head injuries